eastend-street/portfolio/works/jotdown.md

 ## Why I created this app

 To manage a lot of bookmarks easily.
 I have been using chrome bookmark manager but sometimes I can't find the bookmark that I'm looking for.
-Then I often commented on bookmarks and saved them in slack to remember what bookmark is.
-But also difficult to find it again.
+Then I often commented on bookmarks and saved them in Slack to remember what bookmark is, but also it's difficult to find it again.
 Jotdown was born to solve these problems.

 ## Technologies

-I developed all of the service, front end, back end, infrastructure and design.
-In front end, using React, Redux and styled-components that realized correct style application and state management.
-In back end, using Django REST framework, Docker, Heroku that established RESTful API communication.
+Developed all of the service, frontend, backend, infrastructure and design.

 - **Front-end:** React.js, Redux, styled-components, Material-ui
 - **Backend:** Django REST framework, Python